 The Health Equity Charter is one of the foundational documents that, together with the Model of Health and Wellbeing and Model of Wholistic Health and Wellbeing (for Indigenous organizations), guides our collective efforts recognizing and confronting barriers to equitable health, and helps bring us closer to our vision of the best possible health and wellbeing for everyone in Ontario.

 The Health Equity Charter was first adopted in 2012.
 Since then, a lot has changed in the health equity environment, both internally and externally.
-Last year, the Alliance Board launched the Health Equity Charter refresh to ensure the Charter aligns with our evolving understanding of health equity, ally relationship and reconciliation; anti-Black racism and its impacts on the health and wellbeing of Black people, barriers faced by Two Spirit, lesbian, gay, bisexual, trans, and/or queer (2SLGBTQ+), the intersecting and compounding impacts of various forms of discrimination and marginalization.
+In 2019, the Alliance Board launched the Health Equity Charter refresh to ensure the Charter aligns with our evolving understanding of health equity, ally relationship and reconciliation; anti-Black racism and its impacts on the health and wellbeing of Black people, barriers faced by Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer and/or Non-binary (2SLGBTQ+), the intersecting and compounding impacts of various forms of discrimination and marginalization.
 The goal was to create a living document that is more relevant to the current situation, at the organizational and sector level.